Spherical collapse, formation hysteresis and the deeply non-linear cosmological power spectrum: The halo-model power spectrum

 where $\mu=\cos\theta$ and $\theta$ is the angle of the mode to the line of sight.

-The simplest form of the power spectrum calculation makes the assumptions that haloes are smooth and spherical, with a profile that is uniquely determined by the mass.
+The simplest form of the power-spectrum calculation makes the assumptions that haloes are smooth and spherical, with a profile that is uniquely determined by the mass.
 A two-halo term can be written down by additionally assuming that haloes of mass $M$ are linearly biased with respect to the linear density field, $\delta_\mathrm{H}=b(M)\delta$:

-where the pre-factor is the redshift-space factor of \cite{Kaiser1987}, $\nu=\dc/\sigma(M)$ and $f(\nu)$ is the mass function. $W(M,k,\mu)$ is the normalised spherical Fourier transform of the halo density profile, convolved in real space by the Gaussian velocity distribution term
+where the pre-factor is the redshift-space factor of \cite{Kaiser1987}, $f_\mathrm{g}=\mathrm{d}\ln{g}/\mathrm{d}\ln{a}$, $g$ is the linear growth function, $\nu=\dc/\sigma(M)$ and $f(\nu)$ is the mass function. $W(M,k,\mu)$ is the normalized spherical Fourier transform of the halo density profile, convolved in real space by the Gaussian velocity distribution term

 For the mass function I use the fitted function of \cite{Sheth1999}: